DomVinyard/blog/_drafts/2021-06-29-from-social-sciences-to-tech.md

 So you can support your team with those critical-analysis tools and assets.
 That would be tremendously helpful for the problem solving aspects of technology.

-If you are looking for a new opportunity in tech and hesitant to go for it, I would definitely shout out loud: “GOOO!”
+If you are looking for a new opportunity in tech and hesitant to go for it, I would definitely shout out loud: “GO!”